bramkorsten/snackbar.js/README.md

 snackbar like notifications.
 Just the bare minimum, no bullshit :)

 ### Using Snackbar.js
-Download the source or use these linksin your files:
+Download the source or use these links in your files:

 `https://rawgit.com/bramkorsten/snackbar.js/v1.1.0/snackbar.css`
 `https://rawgit.com/bramkorsten/snackbar.js/v1.1.0/snackbar.js`